rahulghangas/riscv-emulator-challenge/README.md

 cargo run —-release
 ```

+Start by exploring the crates/executor crate to understand its current implementation and identify performance bottlenecks.
+Focus on improving the existing implementation while ensuring that any modifications are benchmarked for performance improvements and correctness.

 Note that performance varies based on the hardware being utilized.
 Submissions will be judged using a m7i.8xlarge instance on AWS.
+With the existing implementation, the average MHz is around 9.35.

 ## Leaderboard